margerabe/recruitr/README.md

 - The interview necessitates a start_time and end_time of the following format (raw json): "16/02/2022 10:00"

 After creation of an interview, an **e-mail** is sent to both the recruiter and the candidate along with an .ics file for Outlook integration.
-For the mailer to work, uncomment lines in create action of InterviewsController and enter Gmail password in development.rb